awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-create-package.md

 + `aws-lambda-java-events`
 + `aws-java-sdk-s3`

 Build the code with the Lambda library dependencies to create a deployment package\.
-For instructions, see [Creating a Deployment Package \(Java\)](lambda-java-how-to-create-deployment-package.md)\.
+For instructions, see [AWS Lambda Deployment Package in Java](lambda-java-how-to-create-deployment-package.md)\.

 ## C\#<a name="with-kinesis-example-deployment-pkg-dotnet"></a>

-The following is example C\# code that receives Kinesis event record data as a input and processes it\.
+The following is example C\# code that receives Kinesis event record data as input and processes it\.
 For illustration, the code writes some of the incoming event data to CloudWatch Logs\.

  In the code, `HandleKinesisRecord` is the handler\.
 The handler uses the predefined `KinesisEvent` class that is defined in the `Amazon.Lambda.KinesisEvents` library\.